SeanShubin/liberalist/content/03-details/01-condorcet.md

 - 1 I B A
 - 1 J B A

-In both instant runoff voting and first past the post voting, A wins, even though 80% of the voters prefer B to A.  In instant runoff voting this is because, B, the one every single voter preferred over someone else’s top candidate, was the first one eliminated, having the least first place votes.
+In both instant runoff voting and first past the post voting, A wins, even though 80% of the voters prefer B to A.  In instant runoff voting this is because, B, the one every single voter preferred over someone else's top candidate, was the first one eliminated, having the least first place votes.
 In first past the post voting it is because the vote was split by so much a single candidate was able win despite having a small minority of support.

 There are other voting methods, but before advocating for one, it is a good idea to check how they resolve these examples compared to a Condorcet method, and make sure that is what you want.